 - Design and Engineering: Offering technical support for panel selection and project planning.

-- Delivery: Providing doorstep delivery across the UAE’s emirates, from Dubai to Ras Al Khaimah.
+- Delivery: Providing doorstep delivery across the Emirate of Dubai, from Dubai to Ras Al Khaimah.

 - Installation: Employing certified contractors to ensure proper assembly and compliance with safety standards.